Holistic behaviour support for rescue dogs and their guardians

 About Me

-Fearful rescue dogs require sensitivity and understanding, helping them grow in confidence and build trust with their guardians.
-While this can be challenging at times, I believe there is no greater joy than watching a once fearful, insecure dog learn to trust and settle into their new life in a family.
 Overseas rescue dogs can often struggle with conventional training methods due to their innate sensitivity, intelligence and independence.
 Highly aware of their environment and their place in it, they need to feel understood, listened to and supported as they navigate life in very unfamiliar surroundings.

+I believe in a compassionate, relationship-centred approach that looks at offering choice and building connection, strengthening the bond between guardian and dog.
 I am committed to the use of scientifically-proven, force free methods, to help you and your dog find joy in your lives together.

 -